Volunteer in Animal Care

 - A special pair of shoes should be set aside for exclusive use in the wildlife hospital.

 - Volunteers with pet birds should take additional precautions as some avian conditions may be more easily transmitted between WildCare’s patients and pet birds.
 Wash hands frequently and well, change clothes before handling pet birds, and inform your supervisor that you have birds so that your contact with contagious patients may be minimized.

 With these precautions, the risks to you and your pets will be kept to a minimum.
 Everyone at WildCare loves animals, and most of us have pets.
 We feel confident that, with the precautions taken above, your pets (and ours!) will remain healthy and safe while you volunteer at WildCare.

-All incoming volunteers attending annual orientations will be required to complete our 4-class New Hospital Volunteer Training Series, a full 16 hours of in-depth instruction in animal care and wildlife hospital operations.
+All incoming volunteers attending annual orientations will be required to attend a shadowing day and complete our 4-class New Hospital Volunteer Training Series, a full 11.5 hours of in-depth instruction in animal care and wildlife hospital operations.